kkm24132/HealthcareAnalytics/README.md

 # Healthcare_Analytics

 * Ability to predict potential of medical tourism in India
-* Part of Capstone project in Great Lakes
+* Part of Capstone project

 ## Team